Pictured: Eileen Krumm, Industrial Designer at TricorBraun

 Emerging as a professional practice in the early 19th century, though there are examples well before this, industrial design can be directly linked to the industrial revolution and transition from small volume craft to mass-produced products for a consumer class population.
 Often straddling the line between artist and engineer, early industrial designers frequently found themselves in a position dealing purely with aesthetics and styling.

-Soon enough, design consultancies began to emerge who offered design services to companies who didn’t have the resources to build their own in-house teams.
-Walter Darwin Teague, for example, founded TEAGUE in 1926 and is responsible for the Polaroid Camera, Pringles canister and Boeing commercial airline interiors of the time.
-Sundberg-Ferar is another early design consultancy founded by Carl Sundberg and Montgomery Ferar in 1934.
+Soon enough, design consultancies began to emerge that offered design services to companies that didn’t have the resources to build their own in-house teams.
+Walter Darwin Teague, FIDSA, for example, founded TEAGUE in 1926 and is responsible for the Polaroid Camera, Pringles canister, and Boeing commercial airline interiors of the time.
+Sundberg-Ferar is another early design consultancy, founded by Carl Sundberg and Montgomery Ferar in 1934.
 Both TEAGUE and Sundberg-Ferar are still in operation today and are credited with the creation of countless well-known products over many decades.

 “Design is a plan for arranging elements in such a way as best to accomplish a particular purpose.” —Charles Eames

-By the time designers like Charles and Ray Eames, Raymond Lowey, Henry Dreyfuss and Dieter Rams entered the field, industrial design was a proven practice and many large corporations such as IBM, General Motors and Electrolux had in-house design teams working on new products for worldwide markets.
+By the time designers like Charles and Ray Eames, Raymond Loewy, FIDSA, Henry Dreyfuss, FIDSA, and Dieter Rams entered the field, industrial design was a proven practice and many large corporations such as IBM, General Motors, and Electrolux had in-house design teams working on new products for worldwide markets.

 Top Images: Sketching, Prototyping, Material Samples, Detail Review, Design Presentation (IDSA)